electricimp/Salesforce/examples/SmartRefrigerator/README.md

 1. Go to Setup
 2. Under *Create*, click *Tabs*
 3. Next to "Custom Object Tabs", click *New*
-4. In the objects drop down, select "Frig_Reading"
+4. In the objects drop down, select "SmartFridge"
 5. Select an Icon
 6. Click "Save"